caronc/apprise/packaging/man/apprise.md

 `${NAME}` only means something when `NAME` appears in the `template:` section.
 Anywhere else it is ordinary text and is sent exactly as written, so a password containing `${...}` is never altered.
 Names ignore case, and a name may be used as often as you like.
+Values may be up to 1,024 characters.
 Extra supplied names are accepted and ignored; their names appear only in the local debug log, never with their values.

 The configuration author may place a variable directly in a URL or in a named YAML setting below it.
 URL placement is intentionally unrestricted, supporting email addresses, `user:pass`, comma-separated targets, and other forms a service understands.
+A variable standing for the whole host also understands `user@host` and `user:pass@host`, filling in those fields unless the URL already spells out its own credentials.
 Because punctuation may affect that field, use a named setting when an untrusted caller should control only one specific option.

+The two placements differ in reach.
+A variable in the URL may fill in any field, the host included, and everything else that URL holds travels to whichever host the finished URL points at.
+A variable in a named setting only ever reaches that one option.
+Apprise deliberately leaves URL placement unrestricted for trusted administrators.
+Choose a named setting when a value may come from an untrusted caller or should affect only one option.

 A variable may not appear before `://`, may not be used for `tag:`/`tags:`, and may not be used as a setting's name.
 The service and tags are selected before